 Try to avoid focusing on your loved one’s “problem.”
 That’s a surefire way to have them close down completely as focusing on these areas of concern may come across as a put-down.
 Instead, use “I” statements to show them that you’re concerned and genuinely care about their situation.
 This could include statements such as:

 - “I feel sad when I see you think and behave this way.”

 - “I want to see you healthy and happy.”

 Even if the conversation goes as planned, your loved one may still feel angry or defensive.
 The idea of seeking therapy comes with a variety of misguided stigmas.
 Your loved one may take it personally or get upset.
 Be ready with responses that show your positive take on counseling.

 Contact Taylor Counseling Group to Learn More

 Seeking help is courageous, not weak.
 If you or someone you love lives in Houston, San Antonio or the DFW area and could benefit from counseling, the team at Taylor Counseling Group is here for you.
 Our therapists come from a variety of backgrounds and specialties to ensure you find the right fit.
-Contact us today to schedule your appointment so you can find renewed hope and healing.
+Schedule your appointment online so you can find renewed hope and healing.